 Price risk is the risk that the fair value or future cash flows of non-monetary financial instruments will fluctuate because of changes in market prices, whether those changes are caused by factors specific to an issuer or factors affecting all similar financial instruments traded in the market.
+The Pie Chairman's Fund is indirectly exposed to price risk through their investments in other New Zealand PIE funds managed by Pie Funds Management Limited.
 All equity investments present a risk of loss of capital often due to factors beyond the Manager's control such as competition, regulatory changes, commodity price changes and changes in general economic climate domestically and internationally.
 The Manager moderates this risk through careful stock selection and diversification, daily monitoring of the Funds' market position and adherence to the Funds' investment policies.
-The investment policies state that the maximum holding in any company is 20% of the value of each Fund.
+The investment policies state that the maximum holding in any one company is 20% of the value of each Fund.

 Where non-monetary financial instruments, for example, equity securities are denominated in currencies other than New Zealand dollars, the price initially expressed in foreign currency and then converted into New Zealand dollars will also fluctuate because of changes in foreign exchange rates.
-Paragraph (c) 'Currency risk' sets out how this component of price risk is managed and measured.